China abandons GDP growth target

-Premier Lǐ Kèqiáng 李克强 gave the work report, but here’s the guy really in charge: General Secretary Xí Jìnpíng 习近平 strides into the opening meeting of the National People’s Congress this morning.
-Image source: Xinhua.

-The National People’s Congress (NPC) began its annual meeting today, with Premier Lǐ Kèqiáng 李克强 giving a government work report (in English, Chinese) to more than 3,000 delegates in face masks at the opening event on Friday morning.
-This is the main event of the Two Sessions, after yesterday’s curtain-raiser.
-See our story yesterday for why the curtain-raiser was much more newsworthy than usual, or see coverage of the Hong Kong national security law in story 2 below.
+The National People’s Congress (NPC) began its annual meeting last week on Friday, with Premier Lǐ Kèqiáng 李克强 giving a government work report (in English, Chinese) to more than 3,000 delegates in face masks at the opening event on Friday morning.
+This is the main event of the Two Sessions, China’s annual legislative meeting.

 The big news: The central government has dropped its annual GDP growth target, which has been the magic number driving Chinese economic planning and the goals set for local leaders since the early 1990s.
 Li explained: